-Being stranded out in the countryside and all the museums and galleries being shut this blog wiill be in abayance until such time as they re-open and I can go again.
-Strangely I have felt no urge at all to engage with the various digital offerings the galleries are all putting out.
-For me the seeing the thing in person is the thing and a reproduction rarely produces the same results.
+Being stranded out in the countryside and all the museums and galleries being shut, this blog will be in abeyance until such time as they reopen and I can go again.
+Strangely, I have felt no urge at all to engage with the various digital offerings the galleries are all putting out.
+For me, seeing the art in person is the thing and a reproduction rarely produces the same results.

-I have also been without my usual art impliments and so, with the weather being quite good and there litteraly being nothing else to do I have had to improvise.
-So I hammered two pieces of balsa to a board, added in some nails and tied it to a step ladder with some wire, and there you are an easel.
-Fortunately Cass Art was able to deliver some essential supplies and then it was up and running.
+I have also been without my usual art implements and so, with the weather being quite good and there literally being nothing else to do, I have had to improvise.
+So I hammered two pieces of balsa to a board, added in some nails, tied it to a stepladder with some wire and there you are… an easel.
+Fortunately, Cass Art was able to deliver some essential supplies and then it was up and running.
 The above was my first painting, a sort of test piece if you will.

 I am a very messy painter.
 I get paint all over myself, the surroundings, passing animals etc. Without access to a studio only really watercolour painting can be done indoors, as at least that is washable (although less washable than you might think).
 Therefore painting was relegated to outside.
 My usual practice is to identify a scene I like, photograph and sketch it on location (often only photograph it) and the paint from that photograph over a number of days or weeks in the comfort of the studio.
 However if you have to paint outside you should take advantage of it.